 Manufacturer's Field Services: Provide services of NICET certified Level III technician to supervise installation, adjustments, final connections, and system testing.
 Submit written certification on manufacturers letterhead to USPS Project Manager that system has been installed in accordance with applicable codes and is functioning properly.
 Provide copy of "Certificate of Completion" and place inside plastic envelope at Fire Alarm Control Panel.

-Tests and Inspections: The contractor shall perform all testing in occupied facilities at times of day that present the lowest impact and disruption to business and activities.
+Tests and Inspections: Perform all testing in occupied facilities at times of day that present the lowest impact and disruption to business and activities.
 Coordinate all testing in occupied buildings with the building owner’s representative to assure that fire alarm system testing does not interrupt operations.
 This may require extensive after hours work to perform such testing.

 Visual Inspection: